openmrs/openmrs-contrib-github-actions/README.md

 ## Usage

 To use one of the provided workflows in this repo, you need to create a new workflow in the repo with a job that uses the appropriate workflow defined here.
 Note that we intend to add [Starter Workflows](https://docs.github.com/en/actions/using-workflows/creating-starter-workflows-for-your-organization) to assist with this process.

+## Credit

+We would like to thank our colleagues at [Mekom Solutions](https://mekomsolutions.com/) for the idea